speediedan/finetuning-scheduler/docs/source/advanced/fsdp_scheduled_fine_tuning.rst

 .. code-block:: bash

   "Fine-tuning schedule phases do not have disjoint FSDP-flattened parameter sets.
-Because the `requires_grad` attribute of FSDP-flattened parameters currently must be the same for all flattened parameters (for PyTorch < ``2.1.0`` or if in ``use_orig_params=False`` mode), fine-tuning schedules must avoid thawing parameters in the same FSDP-flattened parameter in different phases.
+Because the `requires_grad` attribute of FSDP-flattened parameters currently must be the same for all flattened parameters (if in ``use_orig_params=False`` mode), fine-tuning schedules must avoid thawing parameters in the same FSDP-flattened parameter in different phases.
 Please ensure parameters associated with each phase are wrapped in separate phase-aligned FSDP instances.

   In this particular case, there are parameters not included in your fine-tuning schedule that span more than one fine-tuning phase.
 HINT: parameters associated with unwrapped modules will be included in the top-level (aka 'root') FSDP instance so ensuring all modules associated with fine-tuning scheduled parameters are wrapped separately from the top-level FSDP instance may avoid triggering this exception.